RichardCoffee/custom-post-type/README.md

 * Control whether the CPT show ups on the Blog page along with regular posts.
 * You can assign a custom 'single' template for displaying the CPT from a plugin.
 * You can assign a folder, or list of folders to look for templates in.
-* You can stop a user from deleting a taxonomy term, either permanently or if in use.
+* You can stop a user from deleting a custom taxonomy term, either permanently or if in use.
-* You can prevent editing of taxonomy term slugs.
+* You can prevent editing of custom taxonomy term slugs.
 * Can automatically generate custom capabilites, suitable to be used for custom roles.
 * Can generate log messages using your own logging function.
 * Does all the other things needed for Custom Post Types to function properly